 You can also select which game saves to upload from the Auto-Upload options.

-If you set up the backup option for the first time, it may take a few hours for all your game data to upload.
+If you set up the backup option for the first time, it may take a few hours to upload your game data.

 Enabling the auto-upload option will allow the PS4 to automatically upload saved data while the PS4 is turned on or in rest mode.